HomeLatest NewsStartupsIsrael’s Zeroport raises $10 million seed funding for remote access security

 Preferred Source of Google

-Israeli cybersecurity company Zeroport said has raised $10 million in to expand internationally and develop its non-IP-based technology, as organisations reassess the security of traditional virtual private networks.
+Israeli cybersecurity company Zeroport said it has raised $10 million in to expand internationally and develop its non-IP-based technology, as organisations reassess the security of traditional virtual private networks.

 The funding round was led by lool ventures, with participation from Clarim Ventures, CyberFuture, which is backed by Elron Ventures, and Fusion Fund.